VishalTheHuman/Tic-Tac-Toe-Using-Tkinter/README.md

 🟡 This project offers an interactive and user-friendly experience, allowing two players to take turns making their moves on the game board until one of them wins by forming a winning combination or the game ends in a draw.
 It serves as an excellent example of how to create a simple yet engaging desktop application using Python and Tkinter.

-If you want to display the images in a table, you can use HTML within your Markdown to create the table structure.
-Here's how you can do it:

 ## **GUI**

 <table>